Mishidev-2/Programming-Paradigm_LE_1/README.md

     GameTools.runMazeGame();

-VS's Github copilot (i think thats what it was) suggestions were used sometimes to make the code more efficient But the majority of the code and logic were by Shimizu
+VS's Github copilot (i think thats what it was) suggestions were used sometimes to make the code more efficient But the majority of the code and logic were by me (Shimizu)

+Thank you...